 Hope: A feeling of expectation and desire for a certain thing to happen.

-The two words are not one and the same.
-But, they are also not mutually exclusive.
+They are not one and the same.
+They are also not mutually exclusive.
 E.g. “I hope she recovers.
-But I’m not very optimistic about it.”.
+But not very optimistic about it.”.

 Hope is an emotion.
-It is an active process where one has hope and follows a process to achieve the goal.
+It is an active process where on has hope and follows a process to achieve the goal.

-However, when you are optimistic you have a better degree of certainty, of the outcome or the situation, or stronger belief for an outcome you desire.
+However, when you are optimistic you have better degree of certainty of the outcome or the situation, or stronger belief for an outcome you desire.

-Unlike the optimistic approach hope does not rely on others or luck, but, on effort to achieve an outcome.
+Unlike optimistic approach hope does not rely on others or luck but on effort to achieve outcome.

 Some Myths about Hope